 If you have not paid the SSAF you will still need to pay this fee.

 You must apply to the University, in writing, within 12 months of the withdrawal date.
 If you have not withdrawn, you must apply within 12 months of the end of the period of study in which the unit was, or was going to be, undertaken.

-Applications should include any independent supporting documentation, for example, a letter from your doctor or counsellor, to support your claims.
+Applications must include independent supporting documentation, for example, a letter from your doctor or counsellor, employer to support your claims.

 Commonwealth supported and FEE-HELP students